Lagos Chamber Of Commerce And Industry Presidential Policy Dialogue

 PROTOCOLS

-This is important in order to fully overcome the effects of recession largely caused by the COVID-19 pandemic.
-It is also essential because we need a growth rate that is faster than the current growth of the population so that there is enough to go round.
-These development ambitions as you know are vulnerable to global and local events.
-As we cope with the fall-out of the COVID-19 pandemic, we also have to factor in the need to mitigate and adapt to climate change and the relentless march of the digital economy and the Fourth Industrial Revolution.
+This is important in order to fully overcome the effects of the recession largely caused by the COVID-19 pandemic.
+It is also essential because we need a growth rate that is faster than the current growth of the population, so that there is enough to go around.
+These development ambitions, as you know, are vulnerable to global and local events.
+As we cope with the fallout of the COVID-19 pandemic, we also have to factor in the need to mitigate and adapt to climate change and the relentless march of the digital economy and the Fourth Industrial Revolution.

 As we all know, the COVID-19 pandemic precipitated not only a global health crisis but also triggered a socio-economic crisis that affected every part of the world.
-For us, it was clear that we were facing a near disaster.
+For us, it was clear that we were facing a near-disaster.
 GDP contracted, as you are very familiar with, to the tune of about -6.10% during the second quarter of 2020.
-Oil price at one point was about $10 a barrel and this was almost less than the cost of production, and then finally settled to about $45 per barrel during the second quarter of 2020.
+Oil price at one point was about $10 a barrel, and this was less than the cost of production, and then finally settled to about $45 per barrel during the second quarter of 2020.
 Unemployment went up to 33.3% in the fourth quarter of 2020.
-The transportation sector declined by 49%, hospitality by 40%, education declined by 24%, trade declined by 17%, construction which is a big area for us declined by 40%.
+The transportation sector declined by 49%, hospitality by 40%, education declined by 24%, trade declined by 17%, and construction, which is a big area for us, declined by 40%.

-In response to this, President Buhari directed that I should set up a team of Ministers and heads of inter-agencies to develop a 12-month emergency economic plan which became known as the Economic Sustainability Plan.
-We were clear that the only way of avoiding an economic disaster that could last for years was for government to essentially put forward a major fiscal stimulus plan.
-We put in place a stimulus plan in the order of about N2.3trillion, half of that was in form of credit to various sectors of the economy.
+In response to this, President Buhari directed that I should set up a team of Ministers and heads of inter-agencies to develop a 12-month emergency economic plan, which became known as the Economic Sustainability Plan.
+We were clear that the only way of avoiding an economic disaster that could last for years was for the government to essentially put forward a major fiscal stimulus plan.
+We put in place a stimulus plan in the order of about N2.3trillion, half of which was in the form of credit to various sectors of the economy.

 The resulting Economic Sustainability Plan, ESP, emphasized rapid health interventions, keeping businesses going, creating and protecting jobs, boosting local production, and providing social protection for the most vulnerable sections of our society.

-In addition, the plan created the MSME Survival Fund which was designed to keep as many junior private-sector workers as possible employed and paid within three months, during the period we regarded as most critical when the pandemic struck.
-Up to 1.1million people benefitted from this intervention.
+In addition, the plan created the MSME Survival Fund, which was designed to keep as many junior private-sector workers as possible employed and paid within three months, during the period we regarded as most critical when the pandemic struck.
+Up to 1.1million people benefited from this intervention.

 Some people will say all sorts of things about the growth and its base effect, but I think the important thing is, what do we do going forward?
 I think it is clear to us that if we are to achieve accelerated growth, then we must adopt a new strategic direction and policy orientation.